 The list goes on.

-The next closest current players younger than 30 in terms of WAR are former MVPs Giancarlo Stanton (39.7 WAR) and Mookie Betts (38.3).
-You could combine Chicago Cubs first baseman Anthony Rizzo (31.0) and Colorado Rockies third baseman Nolan Arenado’s (36.1) career WARs, and Trout’s is still higher.
+The closest current players younger than 30 in terms of WAR, as of the 2018 season, were former MVPs Giancarlo Stanton (39.7 WAR) and Mookie Betts (38.3).
+You could combine Chicago Cubs first baseman Anthony Rizzo (31.0) and Colorado Rockies third baseman Nolan Arenado’s (36.1) career WARs, and Trout’s was still higher.

 As for Trout’s career projections?
 Trout has averaged more than nine WAR per season.
 It’s not crazy to expect more of those and maybe another 90 WAR if he stays on the field until he’s 40 or so, which seems likely considering he hasn’t any serious injury concerns.
 That would also put him right around Ruth and Bonds.